Film and TV drama

 Take a short course:

 Learn more about the process of getting a film funded to improve your knowledge of business and finance relations within the film industry.
-Good examples are:
+Search the National Film and Television School short courses for training in business or marketing.
+Search the ScreenSkillsTraining page to see if there is any upcoming training in Sales

 Look outside the industry: